 There really is no recipe for cooking a steak and mushroom dinner, but I can give you a few tips.

-The sauce you see is simply butter, a little extra virgin olive oil, salt and freshly ground pepper, garlic powder, and dried parsley flakes.
+Make a simple sauce of butter, a little extra virgin olive oil, salt and freshly ground pepper, garlic powder, and dried parsley flakes.

-- Heat it up in a small sauce pan until the butter is melted and everything is blended.
+- Heat up the sauce in a small sauce pan until the butter is melted and everything is blended.